-Districts spend at very different levels and operate at very different degrees of efficiency
+Districts spent at widely differing levels and operated at varying degrees of efficiency

-Districts spent at very different levels-In fiscal year 2015, as in prior years, there was a wide range in total per pupil operational spending among Arizona districts.
-Even when excluding Arizona's very small districts, which have highly variable spending patterns, fiscal year 2015 spending by district ranged from \$5,911 per pupil to \$18,853 per pupil.
-Districts also varied greatly in their nonoperational spending, which includes costs incurred for capital outlay, interest, and programs such as adult education and community service that are outside the scope of preschool through grade 12 education.
-In fiscal year 2015, after excluding Arizona's very small districts, nonoperational spending by district ranged from \$28 per pupil to \$8,185 per pupil.
+Districts spent at widely differing levels-In fiscal year 2016, as in prior years, there was a wide range in total per pupil operational spending among Arizona districts.
+Even when excluding Arizona's very small districts, which have highly variable spending patterns, fiscal year 2016 spending by district ranged from \$5,542 per pupil to \$18,924 per pupil.
+Districts also varied greatly in their nonoperational spending, which includes costs incurred for the acquisition of capital assets, interest, and programs such as adult education and community service that are outside the scope of preschool through grade 12 education.
+In fiscal year 2016, after excluding Arizona's very small districts, nonoperational spending by district ranged from \$55 per pupil to \$23,513 per pupil.